 ADHD New Zealand Formed in 1979, we are New Zealand’s largest, longest-standing non-profit organisation, committed to supporting those living with ADHD.
 Our network includes hundreds of organisations that you can connect to, and get support from, through our resources and events to improve the awareness and support of ADHD in New Zealand.
 Our values: Integrity: Being reliable and honest Commitment: Passion and dedication for what we do Sustainability: Stewardship of resources Innovation: Looking for individual solutions Partnership: Working collaboratively with others in pursuit of mutual goals Our vision: To advance the ADHD community by providing practical information and support.
 What we do: We connect people and organisations, enabling our members to collaborate on solutions and live with ADHD successfully.
 We inspire our members to succeed through learning events and sharing their stories.
 And we help them act through expert advice and support. .

-ADHD Support Australia ADHD Support Australia provides support both face-to-face and online for parents of children with ADHD, Adults/Teens with ADHD, teachers and professionals working with ADHD.
-Monthly expert speakers on a range of ADHD-related topics ONLINE Parenting Children with ADHD 6-week course face-to-face (Warriewood) (CURRENTLY ONLY ONLINE) and online courses.
-PEERS Social Skills for Adolescents and Young Adults 16-week program ONLINE Parent Meet ups (NOW VIRTUAL) Adult Meet ups (NOW VIRTUAL) Parent Relaxation Events Patreon Membership site for access to recordings of speaker evenings, slides & discounts on courses, free entry to speaker evenings Directory of Professionals, Resources, Services & Products Expert blog Online Facebook Communities ADHD Support Australia Facebook Page ADHD Support Australia Facebook Group ADHD Book Discussion Group The Social Jungle Facebook Group Essential Oils for ADHD, Anxiety, Sleep & Mumma Self Love
+ADHD Support Australia ADHD Support Australia provides support online for parents of children with ADHD, Adults/Teens with ADHD, teachers and professionals working with ADHD.
+Monthly expert speakers on a range of ADHD-related topics (ONLINE) Parenting Children with ADHD 6-week ONLINE courses.
+PEERS Social Skills for Adolescents and Young Adults 14-week program (ONLINE) Parent Meet ups (NOW VIRTUAL) Adult Meet ups (NOW VIRTUAL) Digital Parenting Program ADHD Coaching Parent Relaxation Events Patreon Membership site for access to recordings of speaker evenings, slides & discounts on courses, free entry to speaker evenings Directory of Professionals, Resources, Services & Products Expert blog Online Facebook Communities ADHD Support Australia Facebook Page ADHD Support Australia Facebook Group ADHD Book Discussion Group The Social Jungle Facebook Group Essential Oils for ADHD, Anxiety, Sleep & Mumma Self Love

 ADHD Support Group Nepean-Penrith Area Support group for parents with children with ADHD, ADD and ODD with no judgment.
 A place to share and vent and support each other.
 Every day is a struggle and so many families are going through this alone.
 I want to set up a bricks and mortar support group for people to come along and share their stories or vent if need be.
 It helps knowing we are not alone.
 After doing the show I was surprised how many people and family members have come up to me and shared stories that were hidden away.
 There is still stigma attached to ADHD and growing up with it or dealing with it and our children.
 We all want to raise "normal" families and sometimes the reality is so much harder.
 Monthly meetings at the South Penrith Neighbourhood Centre, (behind Southlands Shopping Centre)